 This is Effie.
 Effie is a chicken.
-She belongs to a boy named Ethan, whose mom works at Johnson’s Nursery, and they often shares Effie’s eggs with the staff.
+She belongs to a boy named Ethan, whose mom works at Johnson’s Nursery, and they often share Effie’s eggs with the staff.
 But besides laying delicious, organic, protein-rich eggs, Effie and her friends provide another service for her human family.
-Since deciding to raise chickens, they have noticed a huge difference in the Japanese Beetles population in their yard.
+Since deciding to raise chickens, they have noticed a huge difference in the Japanese Beetle population in their yard.
 Turns out, chickens love to eat Japanese Beetles, a voracious species of insect with few natural predators in the United States.

-More and more subdivisions and municipalities are allowing home owners to keep chickens in their yards (just not the noisy male roosters).
-Chickens prefer to have room to run, sun themselves, and roll in the dirt, so larger, fenced in yards are best.
+More and more subdivisions and municipalities are allowing homeowners to keep chickens in their yards (just not the noisy male roosters).
+Chickens prefer to have room to run, sun themselves, and roll in the dirt, so larger, fenced-in yards are best.
 But if you have a smaller yard in the city, coops with a small fenced run can also be used.
 Chickens will eat weed seedlings, garden and kitchen scraps, and they may even prove to be useful for combatting the newest garden pest- Jumping Worms.

 For more information on raising chickens, check out the sites below: